Welcome to New York City

 Epicenter of the arts.
 Dining and shopping capital.
 Trendsetter.
 New York City wears many crowns, and spreads an irresistible feast for all.

 Nexus of the Arts

-The Met, the MoMA and the Guggenheim are just the beginning of a dizzying list of art-world icons.
+The Met, MoMA and the Guggenheim are just the beginning of a dizzying list of art-world icons.
 You’ll find museums devoted to everything from fin de siècle Vienna to immigrant life in the Lower East Side, and sprawling galleries filled with Japanese sculpture, postmodern American painting, Himalayan textiles and New York City lore.
-For a glimpse of current and future greats, delve into the cutting-edge galleries of Chelsea and the Lower East Side, with their myriad exhibition spaces, and festive opening-night parties (usually Thursday night if you want to join in).
+For a glimpse of current and future greats, delve into the cutting-edge galleries of Chelsea and the Lower East Side, with their myriad exhibition spaces and festive opening-night parties (usually Thursday night if you want to join in).

 The Night Is Young